-Modern Standard Lemohai has a total of twenty-six phonemes.
+Modern Standard Lemohai has a total of twenty-four phonemes.
 Their sounds vary a little according to their phonetic environment.
 They are arranged in simple syllables.

 The language has a so-called “pure” vowel system, consisting of five oral and five nasal monophthongs.
 Nasal vowels are written like their oral counterparts followed by a nasal consonant.

 /e̞, ẽ̞ /

 Where two vowels meet, a slight hiatus is normally sounded between them.
 So words like Mohai consist of three syllables, not two: /mo̞.’ha.i/.
 A hiatus is also sounded where two vowels meet across word boundaries.
 Where the first vowel is a nasal vowel, a glottal stop /ʔ/ is sounded between them.
 The glottal stop is unwritten.